An1onegit/pyfort-LOZANO-CHAKROUN-INT2/README.md

 - **Giordano Chakroun**

 ### Description
-In this project, you are immersed in the world of *Fort Boyard*, but this time, everything happens in the console and revolves around math challenges!
+In this project, you are immersed in the world of *Fort Boyard*!
 Each player must solve puzzles and math challenges to collect keys and progress toward the treasure room.

 ### Key Features
 - **Varied Math Challenges**: Challenges range from mental arithmetic to logic puzzles, solving equations, and numeric sequences.
 - **Key Collection**: Players need to complete challenges to earn keys, each unlocking progress toward the treasure room.
-- **Score System**: Scores are saved and can be compared among players.
 - **Console Interface**: The game is played directly in your terminal or console.

 ## 2. Installation